colecrouter/colecrouter/README.md

 - 🅿️ Edits font files to slim down package
 - 🗑️ Removes unused icons and css
-- ⚖️ Significantly removes bundle size
+- ⚖️ Significantly decreases bundle size

 <!--
 **Mexican-Man/Mexican-Man** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.